Call-for-Code-for-Racial-Justice/Incident-Accuracy-Reporting-System/README.md

 * **Configure the Cloud Object Storage Instance**

-You will first need to configure your IBM Cloud Object Storage instance and during this process you will add in your IBM Cloud Object Storage credentials to your the `config.json` file find in the following directory: `Blockchain-for-maintaining-Digital-Assets/server/config`.
+You will first need to configure your IBM Cloud Object Storage instance and during this process you will add in your IBM Cloud Object Storage credentials to your `config.json` file find in the following directory: `Blockchain-for-maintaining-Digital-Assets/server/config`.

  - Go to your IBM Cloud Object Storage instance and go to `Buckets` in the left hand navigation pane and click on `Create bucket`.
 Choose `Standard` under Predefined buckets.
 Provide a `Unique bucket name` as per the naming rules specified.
 Skip the `Upload files` step and click `Next`.
 Skip the `Test bucket out` step and click `Next`.
 Once the bucket is successfully created, obtain the following information from the webpage: